-Christine Landry is a clinical pharmacist specialist and a pharmacy residency coordinator for The Ottawa Hospital & Hôpital Montfort Joint Pharmacy Residency Program at Hôpital Montfort.
+Christine Landry is a pharmacy clinical and residency coordinator at the Hôpital Montfort for The Ottawa Hospital & Hôpital Montfort Joint Pharmacy Residency Program.
 She graduated from Université de Montréal with a bachelor in Pharmacy.
 She obtained a master degree with the same university doing a hospital pharmacy residency program in Montréal.
-After practicing for a few years, she completed a PharmD program with the University of Denver Colorado.
-She has worked in many clinical areas as a clinical pharmacist in critical care, internal medicine, and family medicine.
-She also teaches for the Faculty of Medicine at the University of Ottawa.
+After practicing for a few years, she completed a post-graduated PharmD program with the University of Denver Colorado.
+She has worked and taught in many clinical areas as a clinical pharmacist in critical care, internal medicine, and family medicine.
+She is also the project lead for the new PharmD program at the University of Ottawa.
 She is a member of the CPRB Surveyors working group.

 Director, Office of Experiential Education